NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 In addition to the simple text filtering we used above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
 You will see the `include` or `exclude` options if you hover over the name in the facet window.

-If you still have your facet for `respondent_roof_type`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
+If you still have your facet for `mouse line`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
 Only the entries with names that agree with your `Text filter` will be included in this facet.
+If you used the filter to select one of the mouse lines, reset it to `alk`.

 Faceting and filtering look very similar.
 A good distinction is that faceting gives you an overview description of all of the data that is currently selected, while filtering allows you to select a subset of your data for analysis.